jbrussell/ATaCR/README.md

 This branch of ATaCR is built from a pre-release version of the package that is nearly identical to the current `master` branch.
-Most of the changes made were just for the sake of convenience and ideally will be merged into master eventually.
+Most of the changes made were just for the sake of convenience and ideally will be merged into `master` eventually.

 ---

-Main changes:
+Main changes from `master`:
 - Specify a station list to loop over rather than running each station individually.
 - Rename the files alphanumerically to clarify their order
 - Add script to make the list of start times from the event list `a0_make_starttimes.m`